firebase/firebase-admin-node/docgen/markdown/firebase-admin.auth.multifactorinfo.md

 ## MultiFactorInfo.toJSON()

- A JSON-serializable representation of this object.
+Returns a JSON-serializable representation of this object.

 <b>Signature:</b>